Digital Transformation

 What changes when success is defined properly

-For example, increasing is not just about driving more clicks on a button.
-It might be about reducing hesitation in a booking , increasing at key decision points, or removing friction that causes users to abandon.
+That often means moving beyond generic metrics.
+Increasing isn't just about driving more clicks on a button — it might be about reducing hesitation in a booking journey, increasing at key , or removing friction that causes users to abandon.
 Measuring success in that context requires understanding where users struggle, what causes them to drop off, and how changes in the experience affect their behaviour.
+This is where measurement and strategy need to be tightly connected.

 Why teams often define metrics too late

-Metrics are defined after the work has started, or worse, after it has been completed.
+In practice, that connection is often missing.
+Metrics are defined after the work has started, or worse, after it's been completed.
 At that point, measurement becomes rather than intentional.
 Teams look for in the that might indicate success, rather than having clear indicators established from the outset.

 LET'S WORK TOGETHER